dyazincahya/awesome-nativescript/README.md

 - [@nativescript/mlkit-pose-detection](https://github.com/NativeScript/mlkit/tree/main/packages/mlkit-pose-detection) - A plugin that is used with `@nativescript/mlkit-core` to enable Pose Detection and provide the PoseResult type for the Pose Detection event data.
 - [@nativescript/mlkit-text-recognition](https://github.com/NativeScript/mlkit/tree/main/packages/mlkit-text-recognition) - A plugin used with `@nativescript/mlkit-core` to enable Text Recognition in your app and provide TextResult type for the text recognition event data.

+### UI Kit Plugin

+- [@nativescript/flutter](https://github.com/NativeScript/ui-kit/tree/main/packages/flutter) - Use Flutter with NativeScript projects by creating a [Flutter module](https://docs.flutter.dev/add-to-app) in the root of your project.
+- [@nativescript/ionic-portals](https://github.com/NativeScript/ui-kit/tree/main/packages/ionic-portals) - A plugin that allows you to use [Ionic Portals](https://ionic.io/docs/portals) in NativeScript.
+- [@nativescript/jetpack-compose](https://github.com/NativeScript/ui-kit/tree/main/packages/jetpack-compose) - A plugin that allows you to use Jetpack Compose in NativeScript.
+- [@nativescript/morph-modal-kit](https://github.com/NativeScript/ui-kit/tree/main/packages/morph-modal-kit) - Is a lightweight, flexible UIKit package for building card-stack modals with smooth `morph` (replace) animations and support for sticky elements.
+- [@nativescript/rive](https://github.com/NativeScript/ui-kit/tree/main/packages/rive) - Rive for NativeScript, allows setup and interaction with the native implementation of the Rive runtime on iOS and Android.
+- [@nativescript/swift-ui](https://github.com/NativeScript/ui-kit/tree/main/packages/swift-ui) - Use SwiftUI with NativeScript.
+- [@nativescript/ui-charts](https://github.com/NativeScript/ui-kit/tree/main/packages/ui-charts) - Highcharts SDK for NativeScript

 ## More Plugins

 - [Official plugins of Nativescript](https://github.com/NativeScript/plugins) - All official plugins by NativeScript.